Cakem1x/home/README.md

 This is my NixOS home on `trnstr`.
 Contains dotfiles / configuration of the system.
-Feel free to have a look around, but note that files in this repo are just a bunch of notes for myself.
+Feel free to have a look around, but be aware that files in this repo are just a bunch of notes for myself.

 How to use this repo
 =====================